5th Age Campaigns' home rules

 Full helmet also fully obscure the face of its wearer.

 Putting on or removing a helmet is a an action.

-Creature with higher ground have a +2 bonus to hit when doing melee attacks against creatures on a lower ground than themselves, and creatures on the lower ground have a -2 to hit with melee attacks those on higher ground.
+An attacker with higher ground has a +2 bonus to hit when doing melee attacks against creatures on a lower ground than themselves.
+This rule also applies to opponents with a smaller size than themselves.

 They occurs after a Death Saving roll result of 1 to 5 (without any modifiers), or whenever fall damage results in three results of 6.